coshinen/blog/pages/quotes.md

 > Professor Severus Snape, Harry Potter and the Order of the Phoenix:
 > * Sentimental children forever whining about how bitterly unfair your lives have been.
 Well, it may have escaped your notice, but life isn't fair.

-> Harry Potter and the Prisoner of Azkaban:
+> The Marauder's Map, Harry Potter and the Prisoner of Azkaban:
 > * I solemnly swear that I am up to no good.

 > Professor Albus Dumbledore, Harry Potter and the Prisoner of Azkaban: